11 Mixed effects regression and post stratification

 Estimate Est.Error Q2.5 Q97.5

-How can we know if these priors and the simulated results?
+How can we know if the results printed above?
 One simple approach is to post-process prior-only brms model using marginaleffects.
-Using this strategy, we can compute any of the quantities of interest introduced earlier in this book, using only the information encoded by the model structure and prior distributions.
+With this strategy, we can compute any of the quantities of interest introduced earlier in this book: predictions, counterfactual comparisons, and slopes (Chapters 4, 5], 6]).

 For example, when we adopt vague priors, the average predicted value of defund for each gender is: